ricko2001/Genealogy-scripts/RM -Change source for citation/ReadMe.txt

 To install and use the script file version:
 *  Install Python for Windows x64  -see immediately below
-*  Create a working folder on your disk, perhaps in the same folder that contains your RM database.
+*  Create a working folder on your disk.
 *  Copy these files from downloaded zip file to the working folder- ChangeSrcForCitation.py
       RM-Python-config.ini